Home > About > An essential service

 Check out this animation to better understand how our process unfolds.

-Sanimax produces proteins, greases and oils, as well as ingredients that are used in pet food.
-We therefore contribute to the essential role that rendering plays in the food production chain.
-Each year in North America, our industry produces 4.5 billion kilos of grease and oil, and 4.1 billion kilos of protein.
+Depending on the territory, Sanimax produces proteins, greases and oils, as well as ingredients that are used in renewable fuels and pet food.
+We contribute to the essential role that rendering plays in the food production chain.
+Each year on the American continent, our industry produces more than 4.5 billion kilos (9.92 billion pounds) of grease and oil, and more than 4.1 billion kilos (9.04 billion pounds) of protein.

 Everything we reclaim is repurposed into ingredients that are used in various industries.
-These value-added ingredients help manufacture livestock feed, biodiesel, fertilizers, solvents, paint, tires, crayons, and much more!
+These value-added ingredients help manufacture livestock feed, renewable fuels, fertilizers, solvents, paint, tires, crayons, and much more!

-While we reclaim a huge quantity of organic by-products, we don’t create any waste.
+No, on the contrary!
+We reclaim a huge quantity of by-products that, left unrendered, would end up as unwanted organic waste.
 What’s more, rendering captures five times more carbon compared to the emissions it generates*.
-That’s the equivalent of taking 12,000,000 cars off the road across Canada and the United States.
+That’s the equivalent of taking more than 12,000,000 cars off the road across the Americas.

 Burying organic residues releases five times more greenhouse gas emissions compared to rendering.* If our industry didn’t exist, the colossal quantity of organic by-products that would need to be buried in a landfill would have serious environmental consequences.